 Exchanges transfer data between cluster nodes for different stages of a query.
 Tasks move data into an output buffer and consume data from other tasks using an exchange client.

 External ID (AWS) #

 An external ID is an identifier in AWS that is required for using Starburst Galaxy.
-It is used to ensure that only trusted AWS accounts are given permission to operate the SGP clusters based on their assigned role and trust policy.
+It is used to ensure that only trusted AWS accounts are given permission to operate the Starburst Galaxy clusters based on their assigned role and trust policy.
 For more information on AWS Identity and Access Management, see How to use an external ID when granting access to your AWS resources to a third party.

 Terms F-J #

-Google Cloud marketplace #
+Google Cloud Marketplace #

 Deploy in the Google Cloud Marketplace or using the Starburst Kubernetes solution on the Google Kubernetes Engine (GKE).
 GKE is a secure, production ready, managed Kubernetes service in Google Cloud managing for containerized applications.
-For more information, see Google Cloud marketplace.
+For more information, see Google Cloud Marketplace.

 Terms K-O #